moniaros/AgentRisePortal/README.md

         agencyId: string;
     }
     ```

-#### Comprehensive Navigation Restructuring
--   **Description:** The application's main navigation has been completely overhauled to create a more logical, scalable, and user-friendly structure.
--   **New Sidebar Structure:** The main sidebar is now organized into collapsible, high-level sections, decluttering the UI and grouping related features.
-The new sections are: `Overview`, `CRM`, `Campaigns`, `Website`, `Content`, `Management`, and `Settings`.
--   **Consolidated CRM:** The previous standalone "Leads List" page has been removed.
-Its functionality is now integrated into the main `Customers & Leads` page within the CRM section, creating a unified view for managing all contacts.
--   **Route Redirects:** To maintain usability and support old bookmarks, redirects have been implemented (e.g., `/campaigns` now redirects to `/analytics`).
--   **Context-Aware Breadcrumbs:** The breadcrumb navigation has been enhanced to reflect the new hierarchy.
-It now dynamically displays the parent menu section (e.g., "Home / CRM / Customer Profile"), giving users a clearer sense of their location within the application.

 #### SEO & Analytics Integration
 -   **Description:** The platform incorporates SEO best practices and comprehensive analytics tracking to monitor traffic and user engagement.